liny556/liny556.github.io/index.md

 ## Welcome!

+Hi!
 My name is Guangyu Li, a graduate student at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
-Now, I am an incoming PhD student at the Department of Industrial Engineering and Decision Analytics in HKUST.
+Now, I am an incoming PhD student at the Department of Industrial Engineering and Decision Analytics at HKUST.

 Open to collaborations!
 Feel free to reach out if our research interests align.